Eldridge Cleaver: Early life

 Eldridge Cleaver was born in Wabbaseka, Arkansas.
 As a child he moved with his large family to Phoenix and then to Los Angeles.
 He was the son of Leroy Cleaver and Thelma Hattie Robinson.
 He had four siblings: Wilhelima Marie, Helen Grace, James Weldon, and Theophilus Henry.
 Both of his grandfathers were Protestant preachers.

-As a teenager, he was involved in petty crime and spent time in youth detention centers.
-At the age of 18, he was convicted of a felony drug charge (marijuana) and sent to the adult prison at Soledad.
-In 1958, he was convicted of rape and assault with intent to murder, and served time in Folsom and San Quentin prisons.
-While in prison, he was given a copy of The Communist Manifesto.
+As a teenager, he was involved in petty crime and served time in youth detention centers.
+At the age of 18, he was convicted of a felony drug charge for marijuana, and sent to the adult prison at Soledad.
+In 1958, he was convicted of rape and assault with intent to murder, and was incarcerated in Folsom and San Quentin prisons, where he became radicalized.
+He received a copy of The Communist Manifesto, and read widely in economics, philosophy, literature and political theory.
+He joined the Nation of Islam (NOI) and led a radical faction of San Quentin's Black Muslims.
+Cleaver grew dissatisfied with the NOI and left it at roughly the same time that Malcolm X had his publicized rift with Elijah Muhammad and formed the Organization of Afro-American Unity (OAAU).

-Cleaver was released on parole December 12, 1966, with a discharge date of March 20, 1971.
-In 1968 he was arrested on violation of parole by association with individual(s) of bad reputation, and control and possession of firearms Cleaver petitioned for habeas corpus to the Solano County Court, and was granted it along with a release of a $50,000 bail.
+Cleaver was paroled from San Quentin on December 12, 1966, with a discharge date of March 20, 1971.
+His parole was granted with the help of Edward Michael Keating, founder of Ramparts magazine, who had started publishing Cleaver's prison essays in June 1966 and guaranteed him a job in the magazine's San Francisco office.